THE VERMONT HAM RADIO CONVENTION

 6. Facility layout showing location of Vendor Area and forums.

-2023 HAM-CON FORUMS AND ACTIVITIES
+2024 HAM-CON FORUMS AND ACTIVITIES

 HAM-CON will have the finest collection of Amateur Radio Informational Forums found at any small convention!
 There is something which interests every amateur operator.
 Stop in on a forum or two and learn a whole bunch of new stuff.
 The forum times are tight, so plan your schedule in advance for best results!
 No PA announcement will be made at the start of forums, so use your phone or watch alarm to alert you to get to the forum room on time.

 The forums will run in two different rooms.
 Forums will run from 8:30 AM until 1:00 PM.
-Forums in Room 1 will generally start around the top of the hour and Forums in Room 2 will start on the half hour.
+Forums in Room 1 will generally start at the top of the hour and Forums in Room 2 will start on the half hour.
 Forum speakers will be both live and remote.
 Forums will also be available on-line.
 Simply follow the link and you will be directed to the correct meeting location.
 Be sure to mute your microphone at all times, escept when you plan to ask a question.

 Make sure you get to the forums on time.
 They will not wait!